edgepointlearning/edgepointlearning.com/src/collections/_posts/2018/2018-01-17-online-sexual-harassment-training.md

 Professor Vicki Magley is a psychologist who studies sexual harassment trainings and their effectiveness.
 Her findings are clear:

-<cite>"[[Effective training is] about the climate](http://www.businessinsider.com/sexual-harassment-training-effective-2017-11).
-When employees perceived that their company was ethical, their knowledge improved and their attitudes changed as a result of the harassment prevention training... they take it seriously because they think that the organization is taking it seriously.”</cite>
+> "[Effective training is about the climate](http://www.businessinsider.com/sexual-harassment-training-effective-2017-11).
+When employees perceived that their company was ethical, their knowledge improved and their attitudes changed as a result of the harassment prevention training... they take it seriously because they think that the organization is taking it seriously.”

 Sexual harassment training for leaders in a company sends a signal that your company takes harassment allegations seriously, so seriously that it’s worth their time to refresh their own understanding of it.